 occupational therapist, a part-time speech and language therapist, a

-part-time assistive technology specialist, a part-time psychologist and a
+part-time assistive technology specialist, a part-time psychologist, and a

-physical therapist on consult.
+physical therapist on consultation.